Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: INTRODUCTION

-In this study, we first explore collective Thomson scattering in $e^{\pm}$ plasma with a background magnetic field.
 In Section \ref{sec:Thomson_free}, we review single-particle scattering, i.e., scattering of a free particle, in the presence of a background magnetic field.
 In Section \ref{sec:Thomson_scattering_from_a_magnetized_plasma}, we consider the Thomson scattering in magnetized $e^{\pm}$ plasma and the properties of the obtained scattering cross-section.
 Section \ref{sec:discussion_collective} discusses whether electrons and positrons cancel the Thomson scattering in a strong magnetic field.
 We also discuss a possible implication for observations of pulsars, taking the obtained spectra of the scattering cross-section into account.
-Furthermore, based on the analysis of the collective Thomson scattering, we estimate the effective optical depth of induced Compton scattering in a strong magnetic field.
+Furthermore, based on the analysis of the CTS, we estimate the effective optical depth of induced Compton scattering in a strong magnetic field.
 The discussion of Thomson scattering considering the plasma response is included in Appendix \ref{Ap:plasma_reaction} because it does not affect the main conclusions of this study.

 Throughout this paper, the notation \( A = 10^n A_n \) and the Centimeter-Gram-Second (CGS) system of units are consistently employed.